Girl on TV

 "Girl on TV" is a song written and performed by American boy band LFO.
 It was released in November 1999 from their debut album, LFO (1999).
 The song peaked at number 10 on the US Billboard Hot 100 and number six in the United Kingdom, where it is their highest-charting hit.
 "Girl on TV" was certified gold by the Recording Industry Association of America (RIAA) in December 1999 for the shipment of over 500,000 copies in the US.
+This was the band's first single to feature Devin Lima on lead vocals.

 Background

 Band member Rich Cronin began dating actress Jennifer Love Hewitt in 1999 after meeting her backstage at the Blockbuster Entertainment Awards.
 Cronin wrote "Girl on TV" about Hewitt, and she also appeared in the music video, directed by Gregory Dark.